A concise timeline of fraud

 Terence Goldberg provides false instrument to Supreme Court of NSW

-Terence Goldberg files an Application with the Court for assessment of his costs, and in such, fraudulently claims to have acted for the Enmore Spiritualist Church Incorporated, being the sixth defendant in the above Court proceedings.
-The sixth defendant, in fact, was (and remains as such on the Court record) an unrepresented party.
+Terence Goldberg files an application with the court for assessment of his costs, and in such, fraudulently claims to have acted for the Enmore Spiritualist Church Incorporated, being the sixth defendant in the above court proceedings.
+The sixth defendant, in fact, was an unrepresented party.

 3 February 2011